cbkinase/HapPy/README.md

 Similar to MFR, but attempts to explain the observed fragments with the least number of haplotypes rather than trying to remove fragments.

 #### Minimum Error Correction (MEC)
-This is the most commonly used.
+The most commonly used.
 In MEC, the goal is to find the two haplotypes that require the smallest number of corrections to the given fragments to eliminate all inconsistencies.
 MEC is an NP-hard problem, however, and generally requires heuristic solutions.